 Every adventure playground is unique.
 There are definitely trends across them – longtime fans will recognize patterns of handmade wooden constructions, enthusiastically painted.
 More mud than grass.
 Weird trash, emerging from the landscape.
 Often a fringe of tall grasses or overgrown greenery, attraction wildlife and worrying the neighbors.
 But one important indicator of quality is a particular feeling of ‘otherness’.
 The very best APs feel like no other place on earth.

 The Playwork Collective grew in the US with the help of Pop-Up Adventure Play since 2010.
-The movement in the US deeply relied on the work done in the UK, particularly through texts such as the Playwork Primer, written by Penny Wilson from East London and funded by the US-based Alliance for Childhood.
-Both Suzanna and I are UK-trained and Suzanna is still based in the UK.
-Those roots go deep, which is why we’ve always brought over Brits we love to the Playwork Campference (including Prof. Fraser Brown, Ali Wood, Simon Rix, Chris Martin, Laura Walsh just to name a few).
+The movement in the US deeply relied on the work done in the UK, particularly through texts like the Playwork Primer, written by Penny Wilson from East London and funded by the US-based Alliance for Childhood.
+Both Suzanna and I had UK training, and Suzanna is still based in the UK.
+These roots ran deep, which was why we brought Brits over to the Playwork Campference (including Prof. Fraser Brown, Ali Wood, Simon Rix, Chris Martin, Laura Walsh just to name a few).

-The US national scene is very different today than during our 2014 tour, and we’re humbled by the thoughtful, deliberate, innovative practice we’ve seen taking shape in this country.
-We have been honored to have worked with so many people hosting pop-ups, starting sites, growing projects, showing up every day to actually do the work of supporting children’s play.
-Now, with enormous excitement, we’re announcing a new way of helping that movement flourish.
+The US national scene was significantly different during our 2014 tour, and we were humbled by the innovative and deliberate practices we saw emerging in the country.
+We were honored to work with so many people who hosted pop-ups, started sites, and showed up every day to support children’s play.
+Now, we are excited to announce a new way of helping that movement flourish.

-The Playwork Collective is a new gathering of founding senior playworkers from our favorite adventure playgrounds coast to coast!
-Together, we’ll be sharing resources to help each develop as a unique site of best practice, and hub for playwork training.
-More broadly, we want to be gathering stories and resources from amazing practitioners, and sharing that information widely.
-Together, we want to enrich and grow this incredible approach and community.
+The Playwork Collective was a new gathering of founding senior playworkers from our favorite adventure playgrounds across the country.
+Together, we shared resources to help each develop as a unique site of best practice and a hub for playwork training.
+More broadly, we aimed to gather stories and resources from amazing practitioners and share that information widely to enrich and grow this incredible approach and community.